Disney on a Packed Lunch! Here are my Disney dining tips and tricks for packing your family’s lunch for the parks to save time and money.

 Lunch Idea 3: Deli Sub Sandwiches

 - ¾ lb deli meat (we like Boar’s Head Buffalo Chicken, Virginia Ham, and Roast Beef)

 - sliced cheeses (we like Publix-brand pepper jack and sharp cheddar)

 - fresh spinach

 - 4 bakery sub rolls or 8 slices sandwich bread

 Here’s my half eaten Sweet Chicken Salad Sammie in the Magic Kingdom.
 This sandwich is my family’s favorite.

-When you order food in a Disney park, there’s a certain chaos involved.
+When you order food in a Disney park, there’s a certain chaos involved with Disney dining.
 Lines, indecision, keeping track of the kids, noise.
 So in addition to the cost savings, we like keeping at least that chaos to a minimum.
 You deal with enough crowds and funk at the rides.
 Instead of having that at lunch too, we relax.
 Then of course we cave and get some ice cream at some point.
 After all, it is Disney!